<foreign>

 content or a mix of DITA and non-DITA content.

-If alternate content is wanted, use or specialize the
+If alternate content is wanted, use or specialize the <desc> element

-<foreign> specialization.
-Such alternate
+inside of the <foreign> specialization.
+Such alternate content needs

-<foreign> specialization is valid.
-This
+to be valid wherever the <foreign> specialization is valid.
+This way,

 Processing expectations